Why Monitor Customer Satisfaction

 Customer satisfaction is a term used to measure how business product and service offerings meet or surpass the expectation of its customers.
 It is a requirement of the ISO 9001 standard that the organisation will monitor customer satisfaction.
 Why is it important for a business to monitor customer satisfaction?
 Customer satisfaction is important because it provides business owners with a measure to manage and improve their businesses.

-Here are the top 5 reasons why customer satisfaction is so important
+Top 5 reasons why customer satisfaction is so important

 - It is a point of differentiation